Save the Whales

 Background on Whaling

-Whaling was rampant for so long that many species of whales may never recover.
+Whaling was rampant for so long that many species may never recover.
 In the United States, the North Atlantic right whale has a lonely population of about 350.

 The blue whales of the Antarctic are at less than 1 percent of their original abundance.
 West Pacific grey whale populations are the most endangered of the world’s great whales, hovering on the edge of extinction with just over 100 remaining.

-Endangered whales have many obstacles to face in these modern times—global warming, pollution, ocean acidification, noise and ship strikes.
+Endangered whales have many obstacles to face today — global warming, pollution, ocean acidification, noise and ship strikes, just to name a few.
 Overfishing threatens their food supply and hundreds of whales are entangled in fishing gear every year.

 Calling All Whale Defenders